 Until required for the acquisition, development or operation of properties, net Offering proceeds will be kept in short-term, liquid investments.
 Because the vast majority of leases for the properties acquired by the Company will provide for tenant reimbursement of operating expenses, it is not anticipated that a permanent reserve for maintenance and repairs of Company properties will be established.
 However, to the extent that the Company has insufficient funds for such purposes, the Advisor may contribute to the Company an aggregate amount of up to 1% of Gross Offering Proceeds for maintenance and repairs of the Company's properties.
 The Advisor also may, but is not required to, establish reserves from Gross Offering Proceeds, out of cash flow generated by operating properties or out of Nonliquidating Net Sale Proceeds.

 DESCRIPTION OF CAPITAL STOCK

-Under its Articles of Incorporation, the Company has authority to issue a total of 30,000,000 shares of capital stock, of which 25,000,000 shares are designated as common stock, \$.01 par value per share (the "Common Stock"), and 5,000,000 shares of which are designated are preferred stock, \$.01 par value per share (the "Preferred Stock").
+Under its Articles of Incorporation, the Company has authority to issue 200,000,000 shares of common stock and 10,000,000 shares of preferred stock, no par value.